lumeland/lume.land/docs/advanced/plugins.md

 }
 ```

-Now the message can be changed after the plugin installation:
+Now the message can be changed after plugin installation:

 ```ts
 import lume from "lume/mod.ts";